Vyral/jan-leasure/_posts/2024-02-14-the-super-bowl-secret-unexpected-day-to-list-your-home.md

 ---
 layout: post
-title: 'The Super Bowl Secret: Unexpected Day to List Your Home'
+title: 'The Super Bowl Secret: An Unexpected Day to List Your Home'
 date: 2024-02-14 08:00:00
 tags:
   - Home Buyer Tips
-excerpt: Know why it is best to list your home the day after the Super Bowl.
+excerpt: Learn why the best time to list your home is the day after the Super Bowl
 enclosure:
 pullquote: >-
   According to Google, searches from prospective homebuyers spiked by a whopping